-Secure Impersonation is a feature that allows a user to make requests as another user in a secure way.
+Secure impersonation allows a user to make requests as another user in a secure way.
+The user who has been granted impersonation rights receives the same access as the user being impersonated.

+Configure custom security impersonation settings using the Solr Service Environment Advanced Configuration Snippet (Safety Valve).
 For example, to allow the following impersonations: